ark3us/Goclip/README.md

 # Goclip

-Simple Windows-like clipboard manager for linux.
+Simple Windows-like clipboard manager and command launcher for Linux / Ubuntu, written in Go.

 This application is just a proof-of-concept and might be highly unstable.